-ACADEMIC YEAR 2023-2024
+ACADEMIC YEAR 2024-2025

-The current Calbright College catalog covers the period 2023-2024.
-Students are strongly encouraged to seek advice from their Academic Success Counselor.
+The current Calbright College catalog covers the period 2024-2025.
+Students are strongly encouraged to seek advice from their Success Counselor for help understanding more about their program of interest.
 Additional information and publications will be made available to students throughout the year as appropriate.

-It may be necessary for the College to make additions or revisions in response to changes or updates in governmental regulations, or college policies and procedures.
+It may be necessary for the College to make additions or revisions in response to changes or updates in governmental regulations or college policies and procedures.
 The College will make every reasonable effort to adhere to this catalog or to inform students of any significant changes that occur after the publication of this document.
 Any addenda will be added to the official online catalog PDF.